WebAssembly/design/Rationale.md

 The nop operator does not produce a value or cause side effects.
 It is nevertheless useful for compilers and tools, which sometimes need to replace instructions with a ```nop```.
 Without a ```nop``` instruction, code generators would use alternative *does-nothing* opcode patterns that consume space in a module and may have a runtime cost.
 Finding an appropriate opcode that does nothing but has the appropriate type for the node's location is nontrivial.
 The existence of many different ways to encode ```nop``` - often mixed in the same module - would reduce the efficiency of compression algorithms.

-The history of ```nop``` instructions is long and there are numerous examples of their use in production software.

 ## Locals